DharshiniSaravanan-2006/DIV-Data-Science-and-AI/README.md

-# DIV-Data-Science-and-AI
-# Hello-Github connection!
+# 🚀 DIV - Data Anlytics and AI
+Hello, GitHub! 👋

-# Exciting News!!!
+# 🎉 Exciting News!

-  Our College organizing Department Industrial Vertical(DIV) for helping as to strong in specific domain and bridge the gap between industry and college, I had chosen Data **Data Analytics and AI** vertical as I am interested in Data science.In our DIV session we build a Data Pipeline with our mentor guidance.
+ Our college has launched a Department Industrial Vertical (DIV) initiative — a program designed to help us strengthen domain-specific skills and bridge the gap between academic learning and industry requirements.

+I have chosen the Data Analytics and AI vertical because of my deep interest in the field of Data Science.

+During our DIV sessions, with the guidance of our mentor, we built a Data Pipeline that integrates various data sources and performs meaningful transformations.

- # Here what I done
+ # 💡 What I Worked On

-  1.Spark Installation
+ ✅ Apache Spark Installation

-  2.Hadoop Installation
+✅ Hadoop Installation

-  3.Loading data in Mysql
+✅ Loading data into MySQL

-  4.Loading data in csv file
+✅ Loading data from a CSV file

-  5.Using jupiter lab and JDBC I connect the Mysql work place 6.I joined the dataframe of data both in MySql and CSV 7.I write the joined dataframe to an another Mysql database and csv file 8.I submit the python script of spark using cmd command spark-submit
+✅ Using JupyterLab and JDBC to connect to MySQL Workbench

+✅ Joining data from MySQL and CSV into a single DataFrame

+✅ Writing the joined DataFrame back to another MySQL database and as a new CSV file

+✅ Submitting the Spark script using spark-submit via the command line
+# 📂 Tools & Technologies Used
+1.Apache Spark

+2.Hadoop

+3.MySQL

+4.JupyterLab

+5.JDBC

+6.Python

+7.CSV

+8.CMD / Terminal

+7.Java